 Even if you use paper bags, it costs money to recycle them.
 Similarly, plastic bags have to be taken into landfills and processed each year.

-If a plastic bag sits in a landfill, it will take around 1,000 years to properly degrade.
-Yes, ONE THOUSAND years.
+If a plastic bag sits in a landfill, it will take around 1,000 years to degrade properly.
+Yes, ONE THOUSAND years and plastic Is (Almost) forever.
 They continue to break down into small toxic parts, which is bad for the environment.

 6. Environmental Impact